24

 The Changing of the Guard takes place every day at noon in the courtyard of Amalienborg Palace.
 It is free of charge.

-On the map below, we’ve gathered all our recommended activities for your March visit to Copenhagen.
+On the map below, we’ve gathered all our recommended activities for visiting Copenhagen in March.